-Right now, the situation has seem to shift towards how the government is getting rid of its waste instead of its radiation danger.
+Right now, the situation seems to shift towards how the government is getting rid of its waste instead of its radiation danger.
 But Australia had recently refused to take back the waste, putting the fault on the Western Australia government and laws.

 No one is certain whether history would repeat itself.
-There are many other operating plants in Malaysia with probable environmental hazards, such as Sungai Kim Kim.
-Undoubtedly, any sign of mismanagement should result kicking Lynas out of Malaysia.
+There are many other operating plants in Malaysia with probable environmental hazards, such as the ones near Sungai Kim Kim.
+Undoubtedly, any sign of mismanagement should result in kicking Lynas out of Malaysia.
 But until proven guilty, they’re here to stay.